sequelize/sequelize/docs/docs/instances.md

 })
 ```

-`bulkCreate` was originally made to be a mainstream&sol;fast way of inserting records&comma; however&comma; sometimes you want the luxury of being able to insert multiple rows at once without sacrificing model validations even when you explicitly tell Sequelize which columns to sift through&period; You can do by adding a `validate: true` property to the optons object.
+`bulkCreate` was originally made to be a mainstream&sol;fast way of inserting records&comma; however&comma; sometimes you want the luxury of being able to insert multiple rows at once without sacrificing model validations even when you explicitly tell Sequelize which columns to sift through&period; You can do by adding a `validate: true` property to the options object.

 ```js
 var Tasks = sequelize.define('Task', {